Model Hailey Bieber says taking birth control pills contributed to stroke

-LOS ANGELES - Model Hailey Baldwin Bieber, who had a mini-stroke in March, has opened up about her health issues.
+LOS ANGELES • Model Hailey Bieber (right), who had a mini stroke last month, has opened up about her health issues.

 She was admitted to hospital in March for stroke-like symptoms caused by a blood clot in her brain and subsequently had surgery to close a small hole in her heart.

-Warning her followers to learn from her mistake, she said: "So ladies, if you suffer from bad migraines and you plan on being on birth control pills, make sure you tell your doctor because having a stroke is a potential side effect from birth control pills."
+Warning her followers to learn from her mistake, she said: "So ladies, if you suffer from bad migraines and you plan on taking birth control pills, make sure you tell your doctor because having a stroke is a potential side effect of birth control pills."

 She also mentioned other contributing factors, including recovering from Covid-19 recently.

-After her surgery, she now takes aspirin and blood thinners daily and added that she is no longer suffering from any related symptoms.
+After the surgery, she now takes aspirin and blood thinners daily and added that she is no longer suffering from any related symptoms.